-Austin is best known to travelers for its live music, creative spirit, and general weirdness.
-But locals know if you’re looking for things to do in Austin, Texas this spring, it’s time to head outside.
-Whether you are an avid climber or only like to stroll, you’ll enjoy time on the trails exploring our beautiful city.
+Austin is best known for its live music scene, wide array of awesome restaurants, and free flowing spirit.
+But locals know if you’re looking for things to do in Austin in 2021, you cant beat the Austin hiking scene.
+Whether you are an avid explorer or only like to stroll, you’ll enjoy time on the trails exploring Austin.
+Not sure where to start?
+New to the area?
+Explore one of these ten trails for the best scenery and wildlife.

-3. Homestead Trail at McKinney Falls State Park
+4. Homestead Trail at McKinney Falls State Park

 Visiting Austin, Texas wouldn’t be complete without a stop at McKinney Falls.
 You’ll find the lower falls and historical McKinney family buildings on this 3- mile loop of scenic hillside landscape.